 Meet the Director

 Andy Brown joined Mercersburg Academy in 2019 as a faculty member.
-In addition to robotics, Andy has taught Maker’s Lab, Application Design, Open Topic, and Foundations of Technology.
-He enjoys challenging students to improve their problem-solving skills while learning the technical aspects of robotics.
+In addition to robotics, he has taught Maker’s Lab, Application Design, Open Topic, and Foundations of Technology.
+He currently serves as the assistant dean of students.

 Before coming to Mercersburg, Andy taught, created, and led technology education courses and programs at various schools that covered such topics as engineering, aviation, wood manufacturing, metal manufacturing, graphic design, architectural drawing, 3D modeling, 3D printing, and robotics.

 Andy received a bachelor’s degree in technology education from Millersville University and a master’s degree in educational leadership from Hood College in Frederick, MD.
-In addition to serving as a faculty member, he is Mercersburg’s head football coach and the Class of 2026 grade dean.
-Andy and his wife, Nicole (who works as a library assistant at Mercersburg), have two sons.
+He and his wife, Nicole (who works as a library assistant at Mercersburg), have two sons.